 The shame-faced Doorkeepers drowned her out with their denials.
 Andrea only smiled and laughed harder.
 When the last protestation trailed off, she raised a restraining hand.

 “It looks like I struck a nerve.
-You all have a chance to redeem yourselves.
+You all have a chance to prove me wrong.
 Stop wasting precious time on trying to find a replacement.
 Work together and track Mukesh down.
 I’m with Janet.
 I believe that Jagathy is still alive.
 Hell, he saved our lives.”

 Marko shot an impatient glance in his direction, “they have to come down somewhere.
 All we have to do is figure out where his hiding place is.”

-“That’s easier said than done,” said the Director of Defense discouragingly.
+“That’s easier said than done,” said Robert discouragingly.

 “Yes, but it’s not impossible.
 Come on man.
 Haven’t you had to rescue a kidnap victim before?”